The name John in the Bible

-For a meaning of the name John, NOBS Study Bible Name List reads Yahweh Has Been Gracious, but for Johanan NOBS reads Yahweh Is Gracious.
+For a meaning of the name John, NOBSE Study Bible Name List reads Yahweh Has Been Gracious, but for Johanan NOBSE reads Yahweh Is Gracious.
 Jones' Dictionary of Old Testament Proper Names does not treat John or Johanan separately and refers to the name Jehohanan, which Jones takes to mean The Lord Graciously Gave.